Disclosure of Consumer Information — Your Right To Know

 Consumer and disclosure information relating to current degrees and programs offered by BRCC, accreditation information, credit transfer policies, and lists of faculty and administrative personnel are in the BRCC Catalog, or by calling Student Services at (828) 694-1800.

 The Drug Free Schools and Campuses Act of 1989 requires that all students and employees be notified annually of Blue Ridge’s Drug Abuse Prevention Program Policy and Drug Free Workplace Policy.
-Other policies on student conduct and sanction for violations are in the Student Conduct section of the Catalog and Student Handbook.

-Consumer disclosure information relating to financial aid includes: cost of attendance, description of need and non-need aid types, application procedures and processes, student eligibility requirements, students rights and responsibilities, criteria for selection of recipients and awarding funds, disbursement information, refund and repayment policies, satisfactory academic progress policy for financial aid, appeal procedures, financial aid availability for students abroad, and VA/Military benefits.
+Consumer disclosure information relating to financial aid includes: cost of attendance, description of need and non-need aid types, application procedures and processes, student eligibility requirements, criteria for selection of recipients and awarding funds, disbursement information, refund and repayment policies, satisfactory academic progress policy for financial aid, appeal procedures, financial aid availability for students abroad, and VA/Military benefits.
 For this info, visit the Financial Aid webpage or by calling the office at (828) 694-1816.

 Federal regulations published in October 2010 required institutions to report certain information about Title IV eligible educational programs that lead to gainful employment in a recognized occupation.
-While all of our programs at BRCC are designed to lead to either employment or college transfer, the Department of Education requires that we provide disclosure information on the following specific programs.
+While all of our programs at BRCC are designed to lead to either employment or college transfer, the Department of Education requires that we provide disclosure information on specific programs.

 Title IX of the Education Amendments of 1972 prohibits discrimination based on gender in educational programs which receive federal financial assistance.
 Examples of programs and activities subject to Title IX protection include athletics, recruitment, admissions, financial aid, and scholarships.